carlinbrr/book-social-network/README.md

 # 📚 Book Social Network (BSN)

-A fullstack platform simulating a social network for book sharing, designed to demonstrate modern software engineering practices including identity management, scalable services, containerized infrastructure, and automated deployment workflows.
+A cloud platform simulating a social network for book sharing, built to demonstrate **modern software engineering practices** including scalable architecture, identity management, infrastructure as code, and CI/CD pipelines.

-This project emphasizes **engineering quality over feature quantity**, showing how systems can be structured, developed, secured, and deployed professionally.
+> The application idea and functional features were inspired by a public course.
+> **System architecture, infrastructure, deployment strategy, and engineering practices have been designed and implemented specifically for this project.**

+---

+## ⚡ Key Highlights

+- Fullstack architecture with clear separation of concerns
+- Infrastructure as Code (IaC) using AWS
+- Automated CI/CD pipelines with GitHub Actions
+- Environment portability (development → production)
+- Externalized Identity and Access Management (IAM) with Keycloak
+- Versioned database migrations
+- Production-oriented deployment workflow

 ---